 Karen has been blessed with scholarships and student work programs that allowed her to complete educational dreams further than she would have imagined as a child.
 She earned the Ph.D. in Administration at Texas A&M University (The Distinguished Graduate for academic achievement, professional dedication and service to her fellow students); Masters in Speech Communications & Human Relations at Kansas University; Bachelors in both Political Science and Speech at Wichita State University.

 Community service is typically a reflection of our priorities, as is the case with Karen.
-It reflects dedication to the political process (Clark County Councilor District 3; Clark County Republican Women 1st Vice President; Precinct Committee Officer 647; and Lake Oswego City Councilor – an elected but volunteer position), business mentorship to small business start-ups (SCORE - Service Corps of Retired Executives mentor; and recognition of our veterans’ service (Founding Board, Lake Oswego Veterans Memorial).
+It reflects dedication to the political process (Clark County Councilor District 3 2021-2024; Clark County Republican Women Board of Directors 2018-2020; Clark County Precinct Committee Officer 647 2016-2022; and Lake Oswego OR City Councilor 2013-2015 – an elected but volunteer position), business mentorship to small business start-ups (SCORE - Service Corps of Retired Executives mentor; and recognition of our veterans’ service (Founding Board, Lake Oswego Veterans Memorial).